Optimal Outcomes

 Dress: Business casual, dress in layers as it can be difficult to regulate the temperature of the rooms

-Continuing Education Credits: 10 CEUs available
+Continuing Education Credits: up to 10 CEUs will be available

 Exhibit Hall: Visit with sponsors and vendors in our vibrant exhibit hall.
 Remember to bring your wallet to support local artisans.
 Check off tables visited on your passport to be eligible for our coveted door prizes!